 - Moving on

-Divorce counsellor.
+Counselling for divorce.
 Counselling for breakup.

 In many ways, a divorce or a breakup can feel like a bereavement.
 When someone close to you passes away , you mourn the loss of that person and similiarly when a divorce or breakup occurs, you will grieve the loss of your partner, even though they are still around.
 The grief process is often similar to that of a bereavement and it is common to experience many, if not all of the emotions associated with grief.